English Review of Countable and Uncountable Nouns

-This unit offers a review of countable and uncountable (noncountable) nouns for learners who have previously learned about this grammar in a previous English course.
+This module offers a review of countable and uncountable (noncountable) nouns for learners who have previously learned about this grammar in a previous English course.

 A noun can be countable or uncountable.

 Countable nouns can be singular (=one) or Plural (= two or more)You can use “a/an” or “one” for singular countable nouns, and “two/three (etc.)” for plural countable nouns

 one apple, an apple (singular) – apples, two apples, three apples, etc (plural)

 one piece, a piece (singular) – pieces, two pieces, three pieces, etc (plural)

 one glass, a glass (singular) – glasses, two glasses, three glasses, etc. (plural)